 240. Offers of settlement — FLA s.
 117C

-(1) Where a party to proceedings under this Act (other than proceedings under Division 6 or 12 of Part 5 or section 235(1) or proceedings to enforce a decree or injunction made under Division 6 or 12 of Part 5 or section 235(1)) has made an offer in the form prescribed by the rules to another party to the proceedings to settle the proceedings on terms specified in the offer, the first-mentioned party may file, in the court hearing the proceedings, a copy of the offer.
+(1) This section applies to proceedings under this Act other than the following proceedings —

+(a) proceedings under section 235(1) or Division 6 or 12 of Part 5;

+(b) proceedings to enforce a decree or injunction made under section 235 or Division 6 or 12 of Part 5.

+(2) If —

-(2) If a party to proceedings withdraws an offer a copy of which has been filed under subsection (1), that party must file, in the court referred to in subsection (1), notice that the offer has been withdrawn.
+(a) a party to proceedings to which this section applies makes an offer to the other party to the proceedings to settle the proceedings; and

-(2a) If a party files a copy of an offer and, before any notice of withdrawal is filed, the party to whom the offer is made files a notice that the offer has been accepted, the proceedings end (so far as they concern the party who accepted the offer) when the court makes an order giving effect to the terms of that offer.
+(b) the offer is made in accordance with any relevant rules,

-(3) The fact that an offer has been made under subsection (1), or the terms of such an offer, must not be disclosed to the court hearing the proceedings except for the purposes of the consideration by the court of whether it should make an order as to costs under section 237(2) and the terms of any such order.
+the fact that the offer has been made, or the terms of the offer, must not be disclosed to a court in which the proceedings are being heard except for the purposes of the consideration by the court of whether it should make an order as to costs under section 237(2) and the terms of any such order.

-(4) A judge or magistrate of the court mentioned in subsection (1) is not disqualified from sitting in the proceedings only because the fact that an offer has been made is, contrary to subsection (3), disclosed to the court.
+(3) A judge or magistrate of a court mentioned in subsection (2) is not disqualified from sitting in the proceedings only because the fact that an offer has been made is, contrary to that subsection, disclosed to the court.

-[Section 240 amended by No. 25 of 2002 s.
-70.]
+[Section 240 inserted by No. 35 of 2006 s.
+50.]

 241. Ex parte orders